getludic/ludic/docs/getting-started.md

 uvicorn your_app.server:app
 ```

-In the next sections of this documentation, you can learn more about how to write components, endpoints, and what kind of other tools there are.
+In the next sections of this documentation, you can learn more about how to write components, and endpoints, and what kinds of other tools there are.